44. Hot Springs Fork

 Description

-Visitor use drops off rapidly above the springs, although some soakers wander up the trail another third of a mile to Shower Creek.
-Aptly named, this tiny tributary drops over trailside rocks giving well-positioned travelers another refreshing, though much cooler, soaking.
-The trail enters the wilderness shortly after Shower Creek.
+Visitor use drops off rapidly above the springs, although there are several large, well-used streamside campsites between the hot springs and aptly named Shower Creek.
+This tiny tributary drops over a trailside rock face giving well-positioned travelers another refreshing, though much cooler, soaking.
+The falls at Shower Creek are delightful, and well worth a rest stop.

 30 Years of Change

-Last hiked in 2003; will update in 2024.
+The old forest appears largely unchanged, though the young forest in the old blowdown areas is rapidly filling in.
 The Bull Complex Fire (2021) consumed the old growth at the upper end of the trail around Silver King Lake.

 How to get there

 Turn right onto the Collowash Road (FR 63) from the Clackamas River Highway (FR 46) approximately 29 miles southeast of Estacada.
-Approximately 3½ miles later turn right onto FR 70.
+Approximately 3½ miles later turn right onto Bagby Road (FR 70).
 Park on the left in the Bagby Hot Springs parking lot in 6 miles.